-- 1. Application - 2.
-Official Transcripts from all accredited colleges and universities attended. - 3.
-Proof of immunization for measles, mumps and rubella is required of all students, unless exempt because of (a) actual, suspected or planned pregnancy, (b) medical contraindication, (c) birth prior to 1957, or (d) graduation from a Mississippi public or private secondary school since 1993. - 4.
+- 1. Application - Two Official Transcripts from all accredited colleges and universities attended.
+(Graduate Admissions will retain one transcript and one copy will be forwarded to the academic program.) - Proof of immunization for measles, mumps and rubella is required of all students, unless exempt because of (a) actual, suspected or planned pregnancy, (b) medical contraindication, (c) birth prior to 1957, or (d) graduation from a Mississippi public or private secondary school since 1993. - 4.
 Application Fee, if applicable. - 5.
 Departmental/program documentations and test scores. - 6.
 Official TOEFL score and financial support documentation for international applicants.

-General Application Deadlines
+General Priority Application Deadlines

-Deadline
+Semester Deadline

-March 1
+Fall March 1

-March 15
+Summer March 15

-October 15
+Spring October 15